parkerbxyz/default-branch-protector/README.md

 Adapted from [github-developer/using-the-github-api-in-your-app](https://github.com/github-developer/using-the-github-api-in-your-app).

-This is an example GitHub App that automates the protection of the master branch upon repository creation.
+This is an example GitHub App that automates the protection of the master branch upon creation of new repositories within a GitHub organization.
 The creator of the new repository will be notified with an [@mention](https://help.github.com/en/articles/basic-writing-and-formatting-syntax#mentioning-people-and-teams) in an issue within the repository that outlines the protections that were added.

 This project listens for [organization events](https://developer.github.com/webhooks/#events) and uses the [Octokit.rb](https://github.com/octokit/octokit.rb) library to make REST API calls.